 Saxon (formerly Son of a Bitch) were already making headway in nearby Barnsley with Sheffield’s own Pete Gill on drums.

-But no one could have predicted the unrivalled success of Def Leppard, a band that became, and continue to be, one of the hottest properties in the USA.
+But no one could have predicted the unrivaled success of Def Leppard, a band that became, and continue to be, one of the hottest properties in the USA.

-Sheffield’s own Bruce Dickinson helped turn Iron Maiden into one of the biggest forces in the heavy metal universe and a pair of former miners, the Bailey Brothers, became two of the most influential voices of the movement right across Europe as well as becoming widely recognised as the originators of the ‘air guitar’ phenomenon.
+Bruce Dickinson, from nearby Worksop, helped turn Iron Maiden into one of the biggest forces in the heavy metal universe and a pair of former miners, the Bailey Brothers, became two of the most influential voices of the movement right across Europe as well as becoming widely recognised as the originators of the ‘air guitar’ phenomenon.

 There might have been looming nuclear war and three million on the dole in the mid-1980s but you’d never have known it if you’d entered Olga Marshall’s sprawling Wapentake rock bar or the nearby Rebels rock club.